Annetthossain-V/astrix/README.md

 # Astrix
-A assembly like interpreted language.
+An assembly like interpreted language.

 # Why assembly